kubernetes/website/content/zh/docs/concepts/configuration/configmap.md

 的 `ConfigMapAndSecretChangeDetectionStrategy` 字段来配置。

 <!--
-A ConfigMap can be either propagated by watch (default), ttl-based, or simply redirecting all requests directly to the API server.
+A ConfigMap can be either propagated by watch (default), ttl-based, or by redirecting all requests directly to the API server.
 As a result, the total delay from the moment when the ConfigMap is updated to the moment when new keys are projected to the Pod can be as long as the kubelet sync period + cache